-We can generalize to the concept of relative instantaneous centre's of rotation of two bodies.
-So, let me draw out two bodies.
-So, if I have a point A with velocity V A and if I have another point B only thing I have to remember is the projection of V A along A B must be same as projection of V B along A B. So, let me take this as V B so that the projection is roughly same for as far as the accuracy of drawing is concerned.
+Then we can generalize to the concept of relative instantaneous centres of rotation of two bodies.
+So, let me draw out two bodies; so if I have a point A with velocity V A and if I have another point B, only thing I have to remember is the projection of V A along A B must be same as projection of V B; along A B. So, let me take this as V B; so, that the projection is roughly same as far as the accuracy of drawing is concerned.
+So, this is V A and this is V B.

-So, this is V A and this is V B now this body can have another point let us say; let me call it D velocity of point D and another point E. Let me say that so this must be the projection of velocity of E along E D. So, with the hope that I have defined valid velocity distributions at A B D and E, let us proceed with our discussions.

-So, what I have here is a set of two bodies whose velocities are now completely specified because, specifying velocities of two points means specifying velocity of all points on the bodies.
-So; that means, locate the instantaneous centers of rotation.
-Let me call it C C
+Now this body can have another point let us say; let me call it D; velocity of point D and another point E; let me say that.
+So, this must be the projection of velocity of E along E D; so, with the hope that I have defined valid velocity distributions at A B D and E; let us proceed with our discussions.
+So, what I have here is a set of two bodies; whose velocities are now completely specified.

-2, let me call this body as 2, this body as 1 this body as 3.
-The reason is I would like to reserve one for the ground ok.
-So, C 2 is the instantaneous center of rotation of body 2.
-Similarly, I can locate the instantaneous center of rotation of body 3; this I will call C 3.
+Because specifying velocities of two points means specifying velocity of all points on the bodies.
+So, let me locate the instantaneous centers of rotation; let me call it C 2; let me call this body as 2; this body as 1, this body as 3.
+The reason is I would like to reserve 1 for the ground.
+So, C 2 is the instantaneous center of rotation of body 2; similarly I can locate the instantaneous center rotation of body 3; this I will call C 3.
+So, C 2 is the instantaneous center of rotation of rotation of rotation of body 2.

-So, C 2 is the instantaneous center of rotation of body 2 and C 3 is the instantaneous center of rotation of body 3.
-Now I ask this question; what is the relative instantaneous center of rotation of bodies 2 and 3?
-Relative instantaneous centers of rotation of bodies 2 and 3?
-So, what is the concept of this relative instantaneous center of rotation; it means that at that point; at that point the velocity of body 2 and velocity of body 3 must be the same.
-Now this point may lie outside the physical domain of the bodies this point may lie outside the physical domain of the two bodies.
-For example, I take this point this is a test point let's say this is a test point let me call it G is a test point.
-I want to know whether in the extension of body if I extend this body 3 and I extend this body 2.
+Now, I ask this question; what is the relative instantaneous center of rotation of bodies 2 and 3?
+So, what is the concept of this relative instantaneous center of rotation?
+It means that at that point the velocity of body 2 and velocity of body 3 must be the same.
+Now this point may lie outside the physical domain of the bodies, for example I take this point; this is a test point let us say; this is a test point let me call it G; it is a test point.
+I want to know whether in the extension of body; if I extend this body 3 and I extend this body 2.
+So, G can now belong to body 2 or body 3; so, this is a coincident point in other words there are two points G 2 and G 3.

-So, G can now belong to body 2 or body 3 body 3 so this is a coincident point.
-In other words there are two points G 2 and G 3.
-So, G is a coincident point it can belong to body 2 when it belongs to body 2 x or extension of body 2 it is G 2 when it belongs to the extension of body 3 it is G 3.
-Let me ask the question whether the velocity at G as seen from body 2 and as seen from body 3 and equal or not because that is the relative instantaneous center of rotation.
+So, G is a coincident point it can belong to body 2, when it belongs to body 2 or extension of body 2; it is G 2, when it belongs to the extension of body 3 it is G 3.
+Let me ask the question whether the velocity at G as seen from body 2 and as seen from body 3 are equal or not because that is the relative instantaneous center of rotation.

-As you know this point C 2, why is this called instantaneous center of rotation of body 2 because, the velocity of point C 2 as it belongs to body 2 as an extension of body 2 is equal to the velocity of the ground which is 0.
-Similarly, the velocity of point C 3 as an extension of body 3 has a velocity same as that of the coincident point on the ground so that is 0.
+As you know this point C 2; why is this called instantaneous center of rotation of body 2 because the velocity of point C 2; as it belongs to body 2 as an extension of body 2 is equal to the velocity of the ground which is 0?
+Similarly, the velocity of point C 3 as an extension of body 3 has a velocity same as that of the coincident point on the ground; so, that is 0.